Hiswe/hiswe.github.io/source/_posts/11-parcel-with-vue.md

 date: 2018-07-29 18:10:23
 ---

 ## Introduction

-In this era of libraries needing a build step <small>(even if you can use them without, but c'mon it's better to do it)</small> I want to talk about the [parcel bundler](https://parceljs.org/).
+In this era of libraries needing a build step <small>(even if you can use them without it, c'mon it's better to do so)</small> I want to talk about the [parcel bundler](https://parceljs.org/).

 The baseline is: **Blazing fast, zero configuration web application bundler**.